ungoldman/style.css/readme.md

 ## Contributing

 Contributions welcome!
-Please read the [contributing guidelines](contributing.md) first.
+Please read the [contributing guidelines](CONTRIBUTING.md) first.

-## Note
+## Version History

-This module was rewritten after [`v0.1.16`](https://github.com/ungoldman/style.css/tree/v0.1.16#readme) to serve a slightly different purpose.
-All of the old releases along with their readme files are still available on the [releases](https://github.com/ungoldman/style.css/releases) page.
+Please see the [Change Log](CHANGELOG.md) for a list of all notable changes between versions.

 ## License